 In a video taken by a courageous bystander, who got chased back for being too close, four hulking cops are seen standing over and cuffing the four hysterical girls.
 It goes on for several minutes as the girls screamed, pleaded and begged.

-If this all sounds a lot like the circumstances that led to McClain being killed because cops drove up on him at night while he was walking home from a convenience story with iced tea in a bag, it is.
+If this all sounds a lot like the circumstances that led to McClain being killed because cops drove up on him at night while he was walking home from a convenience story with a bottle of iced tea in a bag, it is.
 McClain was Black, too.
-And I don’t know any Black people anywhere in Aurora who for the past few years have gone from being skeptical of Aurora police to being downright unnerved thinking about any kind of encounter.
+And I don’t know any Black people anywhere in Aurora who for the past few years haven’t gone from being skeptical of Aurora police to being downright unnerved thinking about any kind of encounter.

-What Aurora police are essentially asking Black people to do is to remain calm when confronted by an officer while they harass or assault them so Black residents aren’t maimed or killed.
+What Aurora police are essentially asking Black people to do is to remain calm when confronted by an officer while they harass or assault them so they aren’t maimed or killed during the encounter.

 The cop who confronted McClain last year said he had every right to do so because the young massage therapist was acting suspiciously.
 It was August last year and McClain had a runner’s mask on.
 The cop was right to stop and ask McClain what’s up and, “why the mask on a summer night?”
 He was dead wrong thinking he had the power or right to grab and arrest him.
 The Supreme Court has given leeway to police when accosting citizens if there’s a “reasonable suspicion” they’ve been involved in a crime.